manuelz120/hackvent-2019/03/README.md

 ### Solution

-This challenge was labelled as fun-programming, so my first guess was that the obscure string could be a program in some sort of esotheric programming language.
+This challenge was labelled as fun-programming, so my first guess was that the obscure string could be a program in some sort of esoteric programming language.
 A quick google search reveals that there is a [Hodor](http://www.hodor-lang.org/) programming language.
 The website links to a [GitHub-Repo](https://github.com/hummingbirdtech/hodor), which shows that Hodor is just some JavaScript translation.
 Fortunately, there are already some online [Tools](https://tio.run/#hodor), which allow you to run your Hodor code online.
 I pasted the code and got the following output:

 ```
 Awesome, you decoded Hodors language!